ThunderFun/ComfyUI-Wan-INT8/README.md

 A ComfyUI custom node for fast INT8 quantized inference of Wan video generation models and other diffusion models.

-This is a fork of the original Flux INT8 Acceleration project with additional features including extra Triton kernels, CPU offloading, and enhanced LoRA support.
+This is a fork of the original Flux INT8 Acceleration project with additional features including extra Triton kernels and CPU offloading.

 > ⚠️ **Disclaimer: This is experimental software and may be unstable or buggy.
 Features may not work as expected, and breaking changes may occur.
 Use at your own risk.**